apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

 # Gluon2.0: Migration Guide

 ## Overview
-Since the introduction of the Gluon API in MXNet 1.x, it has superceded commonly used symbolic, module and model APIs for model development.
-In fact, Gluon was the first in deep learning community to unify the flexibility of imperative programming with the performance benefits of symbolic programming, through just-in-time compilation.
+Since the introduction of the Gluon API in MXNet 1.x, it has superseded commonly used symbolic, module and model APIs for model development.
+In fact, Gluon was the first in the deep learning community to unify the flexibility of imperative programming with the performance benefits of symbolic programming, through just-in-time compilation.

 In Gluon2.0, we extend the support to MXNet numpy and numpy extension with simplified interface and new functionalities:

 - **Simplified hybridization with deferred compute and tracing**: Deferred compute allows the imperative execution to be used for graph construction, which allows us to unify the historic divergence of NDArray and Symbol.
 Hybridization now works in a simplified hybrid forward interface.
 Users only need to specify the computation through imperative programming.
-Hybridization also works through tracing, i.e. tracing the data flow of the first input data to create graph.
+Hybridization also works through tracing, i.e. tracing the data flow of the first input data to create a graph.

 - **Data 2.0**: The new design for data loading in Gluon allows hybridizing and deploying data processing pipeline in the same way as model hybridization.
 The new C++ data loader improves data loading efficiency on CIFAR 10 by 50%.